 Baking sheets: I butter the cookie sheet lightly and don't use parchment paper.
 But you can if that's what you usually bake cookies on.

-The cookies will still be soft in the center when you take them out.
+- The cookies will be set around the edges but still slightly soft in the center when you take them out.

 Kitchen notes